 When GMAW welding, your safety should be a top priority:

-• Protective gear: You’ll want to protect your entire body during welding.
+- Protective gear: You’ll want to protect your entire body during welding.
 Wear a long-sleeve shirt, welding jacket, welding helmet, welding gloves, and steel-toed boots.
-Your eyes also need safety goggles to protect from the intense UV radiation of the welding arc.
+Your eyes also need safety goggles to protect them from the intense UV radiation of the welding arc.

 Summing up

-Now you know the complete rundown on GMAW welding and how versatile this metal-joining technique is.
+Now you’ve got the complete rundown on GMAW welding and how versatile this metal-joining technique is.
 With the right techniques and gear, you'll be laying down quality GMAW welds in no time.

 Next steps